Pari Pari Parkinson: School and domestic rugby career

 Parkinson was educated at Saint Kentigern College in Auckland, before relocating to Nelson to join the Crusaders Academy and play for club team Stoke.
 He had an early taste of Super Rugby when he played four minutes for the Crusaders top side in a practice match against the Highlanders in Oamaru in 2016, at 19 years of age.
-Parkison joined the Tasman Mako wider training group in 2016, having previously represented the New Zealand Barbarians Schools side.
+Parkinson joined the Tasman Mako wider training group in 2016, having previously represented the New Zealand Barbarians Schools side.
 He made two appearances for Tasman in the 2016 Mitre 10 Cup and was named in their squad for the 2017 Mitre 10 Cup.